Top 10 CROs in 2023

 8. Medpace

-Medpace has a global network of offices and research sites in over 40 countries, which can be beneficial for clients seeking a CRO with a global reach.
+Medpace has a global network of offices and research sites in over 40 countries, which can be beneficial for clients seeking a top CRO with a global reach.
 It operates under a full-service model, which means it offers a range of services including clinical trial management, data management, and regulatory consulting.

 9. Syneos Health

-Syneos Health was founded in 2013 through the merger of two established CROs, inVentiv Health and INC Research, and has a strong track record in the industry.
+Syneos Health was founded in 2013 through the merger of two established top CROs, inVentiv Health and INC Research, and already has a strong track record in the industry.
 Syneos Health has a global network of offices and research sites in more than 60 countries - ideal for clients seeking a CRO with a global reach.

 Syneos Health offers a range of services related to drug development, including clinical trial management, data management, and regulatory affairs consulting.
-The company also provides a range of technology and support services, including eClinical solutions, to help clients manage clinical studies together with a single partner offering multiple services.
+The company also provides a range of technology and support services, including various eClinical solutions, to help clients manage clinical studies regardless of the trial’s complexity and design.

-The company has a focus on improving the efficiency of the drug development process and has a reputation for providing high-quality, efficient services to clients.
-This may be particularly attractive to clients seeking to streamline the drug development process and reduce costs.
+Syneos Health focuses on improving the efficiency of the drug development process and has a reputation for providing high-quality, efficient services to clients.
+This may be particularly attractive to clients seeking to streamline the drug development process and reduce costs while working with a single partner offering multiple services.

 10. CTI

-CTI Clinical Trial and Consulting Services offers a variety of clinical research services, including clinical trial management, data management and analysis, and regulatory affairs support.
-The company also has expertise in areas such as medical writing, quality assurance, and pharmacovigilance (monitoring the safety of medications after they are approved and available on the market).
-It has a number of specialized capabilities, including expertise in oncology, rare diseases, and pediatric clinical research.
-Thus, CTI may offer specific benefits to clients seeking a partner for research in highly specialized areas, but its comprehensive range of services also positions it as a solid partner for all-around support.
+CTI Clinical Trial & Consulting Services is a global CRO supporting the development of new medical treatments and devices.
+CTI offers a variety of clinical research services, including regulatory development, numerous clinical services, and project management, across a wide range of therapeutic areas.
+CTI has thorough expertise in medical writing, quality assurance, pharmacovigilance, and many other areas, and also offers training and development services.
+CTI may offer a unique set of advantages to clients seeking a partner for research in highly specialized areas, but its comprehensive range of services also positions it as a solid partner for all-around support.

 What is a CRO?